ato/viewenvy/README.md

 <div id="future17"></div>
 ```

-It schedules the content block for processing in a background threadpool.
+It schedules the content block for processing on a background thread.
 Once ViewEnvy finishes the
 rest of the page it will flush to the browser and wait for any running futures.
 As each future
 finishes ViewEasy will tack some JavaScript on the end of the page that replaces the placheholder div
 with the appropriate content: